 We have a distribution center in Rishon Letzion from which we distribute a large portion of the products we carry to our supermarkets.
-The products distributed by our distribution center to our supermarkets made up approximately 22.1% of our total purchases during 2010.
-In addition, we are planning an additional distribution center for our supermarkets which we expect to be completed by the end of 2013.
+The products distributed by our distribution center to our supermarkets made up approximately 22.4% of our total purchases during 2011.
+In addition, we are planning an additional distribution center for our supermarkets which we expect to be completed by the end of the first half of 2013.
 Our inability to utilize the distribution centers for any reason may significantly impair our ability to distribute our products to our supermarkets and would adversely affect our profit margin.

-Negative opposition by certain segments of Israel's ultra-orthodox population against our Shefa Shuk stores could affect our financial results.
+Negative opposition by certain segments of Israel's ultra-orthodox population against our Zol BeShefa (formerly known as "Shefa Shuk") stores in the future could affect our financial results.

-Certain segments of Israel's ultra-orthodox population may declare their opposition against our Shefa Shuk stores due to the operation of some of our stores on the Jewish Sabbath.
-In 2008, following media reports that certain segments in that community may declare a boycott against our Shefa Shuk stores, the Company experienced a significant decrease in the sales of several Shefa Shuk stores which appeal to the ultra-orthodox community and/or are located within ultra-orthodox neighborhoods.
-Although the Company is unaware of any negative opposition at this time, the Company could experience another decrease in sales of its Shefa Shuk stores.
-As of May 31, 2011, we operated 12 Shefa Shuk stores compared to 17 as of May 31, 2010.
+In 2008, following media reports that certain segments in that community may declare a boycott against our Zol BeShefa stores, the Company experienced a significant decrease in the sales of several Shefa Shuk stores which appeal to the ultra-orthodox community and/or are located within ultra-orthodox neighborhoods.
+Although the Company is unaware of any negative opposition at this time, the Company could experience another decrease in sales of its Zol BeShefa stores in the future.
+As of December 31, 2011, we operated 16 Zol BeShefa stores compared to 12 as of December 31, 2010.
 Any negative opposition may adversely affect the company's financial results.